Adolfi/UmbracoDocs/Umbraco-as-a-Service/Set-Up/Visual-Studio/index.md

 For more details about working with Visual Studio with your Umbraco as a Service setup please refer to the ["Working with Visual Studio"](../Working-With-Visual-Studio/) documentation.

-Once you have everything your site will need commited you can follow the [deployment workflow](../../Deployment/) to complete the deployment.
+Once you have everything your site will need committed you can follow the [deployment workflow](../../Deployment/) to complete the deployment.